haseeb1988/virtualenv_Jupyter/README.md

-# Creating and Activating Python Virtual Environments in Jupyter NoteBook
+# How to create and activate Python Virtual Environments in Jupyter NoteBook

 ## Lab Overview: